dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/howto-invoke-non-dapr-endpoints.md

 ## Service invocation api consistency

-There is a consistent look and feel for service invocation when communicating between Dapr applications and to non-Daprized applications.
+There is a consistent look and feel for service invocation when communicating between Dapr applications and to non-Dapr applications.

 A Dapr application may invoke another Dapr application using the following URL with the `appID` and `my-method` specified: